Overview

 How Floating Rates Work in India

 Over 95% of home loans originated in India today are floating rate.
-Since 2019, the RBI requires all new home loans from banks to be priced off an external benchmark.
-The dominant benchmark is the RBLR (Repo-Based Lending Rate), which is directly tied to the RBI repo rate.
+Since 2019, the RBI has required all new bank home loans to be priced off an external benchmark.
+The dominant one is the RBLR (Repo-Based Lending Rate), tied directly to the RBI repo rate.

 Your interest rate = RBLR + Bank Spread

-The bank spread (also called the credit risk premium) depends on your CIBIL score, income, loan-to-value ratio, and lender policy.
-For borrowers with CIBIL scores above 750, the spread is typically 2.25%–2.75%.
-With a repo rate of 6%, that means an all-in rate of 8.25%–8.75%.
+The bank spread, also called the credit risk premium, depends on your CIBIL score, income, loan-to-value ratio, and lender policy.
+Borrowers with CIBIL scores above 750 typically see a spread of 2.25%-2.75%.
+With a repo rate of 6%, that puts the all-in rate at 8.25%-8.75%.

-The spread is fixed at origination.
-Only the RBLR component changes when the RBI changes the repo rate.
+The spread stays fixed at origination.
+Only the RBLR component moves when the RBI changes the repo rate.

 The Impact of Each Rate Cut